Don’t mess with perfection.

 - Whisk together the heavy cream, egg yolk, and a large pinch of salt.
 Pour the cream mixture into the butter, garlic, and pepper.
 Reduce heat to medium-low and stir until the mixture is hot, but not bubbling.
 Keep warm, stirring occasionally, until the pasta has cooked.

-- Using tongs, drag the fettuccini into the cream sauce, taking a little pasta water along with it.
+- Using tongs, drag the fettuccine into the cream sauce, taking a little pasta water along with it.
 (Reserve the pasta water.)
 Turn the pasta in the skillet to fully coat and finish cooking.
 Add the cheese and keep folding gently until the cream is mostly absorbed.
 Taste for seasoning.
 If the sauce starts looking too dry or "tight," loosen it with warm pasta water, a tablespoon or so at a time.

 - Serve, garnishing with a sprinkle of minced parsley, grated cheese, and some more black pepper.